dotnet/corefxlab/docs/specs/pipelines-io.md

-## Efficient IO
+## Efficient I/O

-As part of the high performance work, we need new abstractions for doing efficient reading and writing to and from the network.
-The pattern we have settled on so far in pipelines is a model where buffers are pushed by a producer (`IPipelineWriter`) to a consumer (`IPipelineReader`).
+As part of the high performance work, we need new abstractions for doing efficient reading and writing to and from the network, pipes, files etc. The pattern we have settled on so far in pipelines is a model where buffers are pushed by a producer (`IPipelineWriter`) to a consumer (`IPipelineReader`).

 ```C#